Other parks in Southall

 Situated in the old part of Southall with the Grand Union Canal running along the south side.
 The canal attracts a large variety of wildlife that can be seen from within the park.
 Includes a perimeter path ideal for walkers or joggers.

-Facilities: Tennis courts, playground, football, cricket, sport changing rooms, car park
+Facilities: tennis courts, playground, football, cricket and sport changing rooms

 Spikes Bridge Park